syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ### Get Signature Points

-The `GetSignaturePoints` method allows users to obtain the drawn signature points from the [`SfSignaturePad`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.SignaturePad.SfSignaturePad.html) once the signature drawing is complete.
+Users can use the `GetSignaturePoints` method to retrieve the drawn signature points from the [`SfSignaturePad`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.SignaturePad.SfSignaturePad.html) after the completion of the signature drawing.

 {% tabs %}
 {% highlight xaml %}